-- 14. Notification of Assignment and Request for Information.
-Upon receipt of the request for contested case hearing and filing fee, the Court shall notify all parties of the assignment of an administrative law judge, and the administrative law judge assigned to the case, by pre-hearing order, may request each party to prepare and return a Pre-Hearing Statement describing the contested case. - 15.
-Notice of Contested Case Hearing.
-The Court shall promptly issue a Notice of Contested Case Hearing at least thirty (30) days before the hearing date that sets forth the date, time, place, and purpose of the hearing, the administrative law judge who will conduct the hearing, and any other matters necessary for the prompt resolution of the matter.
+14. Notification of Assignment and Request for Information.
+Upon receipt of the request for contested case hearing and filing fee, the Court shall notify all parties of the assignment of an administrative law judge, and the administrative law judge assigned to the case, by pre-hearing order, may request each party to prepare and return a Pre-Hearing Statement describing the contested case.

+15. Notice of Contested Case Hearing.
+The administrative law judge assigned to the case must issue a Notice of Contested Case Hearing at least thirty (30) days before the hearing date that sets forth the date, time, place, and purpose of the hearing, the administrative law judge who will conduct the hearing, and any other matters necessary for the prompt resolution of the matter.